protieusz/Starship-Bubu-01-Prototype-Trackball-Unit/README.md

 Trackball ball support, encoder support and encoder knob support are all printed from Ariamelon's Kiwano VIK module in her GitHub.

+Initially this project was just going to be a working concept prototype and in the end it turns out to be a very functional working build.

 Nov 11,2023
 Upgraded with a janky case.
 https://www.instagram.com/p/CzhdMmdv5LE/?igshid=YzE4YTliZjNlMA==